seeebiii/lambda-updater/README.md

 **--stack** the stack name for your CloudFormation template

-**--target** a JS or JAR file containing all your function code; just the functions matching the target type will be updated (might be useful if you're using Java and NodeJS functions in one project)
+**--target** a path to the JS or JAR file containing all your function code; just the functions matching the target type will be updated (might be useful if you're using Java and NodeJS functions in one project)

-**--functionName** optional: if you just want to update one single function, provide the logical function name
+**--functionName** optional: if you just want to update one single function, provide the **logical** function name (= resource id in your CloudFormation template)

 **--useS3** optional: pass a bucket name and your target file will be uploaded to S3 first.
-This is useful and faster if your target file is quite large for a Lambda function (> 10MB).
+This is useful and faster if your artifact file is quite large for a Lambda function (> 10MB).
 Target file will be uploaded to [LAMBDA_BUCKET]/_lambda-updater/[FILENAME].
 Please consider [the limitations on this approach](http://docs.aws.amazon.com/cli/latest/reference/lambda/update-function-code.html).

 **--debug** optional: prints out some further debug logs.